adam25022/GE1-21-22-Assignment/README.md

 This project uses perlin noise maps to create height maps which is used for Terrain Chunk generation that creates a mesh that the player can walk on. you enter the colours of each of the different regions and then by setting the amount of noise, number of octaves, persistance, lacunarity, speed, height and height curve you can modify the map to your liking and make a ton of different terrain.
 I use a falloffmap as shown below to make the perimeter of the map water so that the landmass is now waterlocked.
 ![FallOffMap](Images/FallOffMap.PNG)

+There are also bars that move along to the intensity of the music of a particular point, this usually ends up with the lower end of the spectrum way higher than the higher end as theres way more bases and mids than high highs.

 ![MapGenControlls](Images/MapGeneratorControlls.PNG)Land Chunk Data Generator The above image is used to configure the land generation characteristics.
 We have the following parametres: